xinminlabs/synvert-docs/_posts/2022-02-06-migrate-jquery.md

 It uses regexp to match the starting `$` so that it can match some complex code like `$this.find('#child').click(function() {})`

-Then I can do some convertions.
+Then I can do some conversions.

 1\. replace `.click` with `.on`.